thesaucecode/meteor-reporter/README.md

 - Easier user-defined reporter functions
 - Ability to include recent documents that make up the deltas in the email
 - Personalised email templates
+- Admin page to configure schedule and collections for jobs